Infinitode/Infinitode/README.md

 - Official first release of `Dungen for Android` available from here: https://github.com/Infinitode/Distributables/releases/tag/dungen-android-1.0 or the [website](https://infinitode.netlify.app/apps/dungen-android/).
 - Updated `Python Projects` with new projects.
 - Update `Dungen` to version `1.2.0`, available from the website, or from here: https://github.com/Infinitode/Distributables/releases/tag/dungen-1.2.0
-- Update to `PyWebScrapr` which automatically removes duplicates when scraping text.
+- Update to `PyWebScrapr`, which automatically removes duplicates when scraping text.
-- Updated `OPEN-ARC` with a new project and improvements to the previous notebook- and `README` files.
+- Updated `OPEN-ARC` with a new project and improvements to the previous notebook and `README` files.
 - Updated `PyWebScrapr` documentation on GitBook.
 - Created an open-source `scikit-learn` model updater for older `DecisionTreeClassifier` models.
 Learn more here: https://github.com/Infinitode/Scikit-learn-DecisionTreeClassifier-Updater
 - Created `requirements.txt` files for some repositories.
 - Created `issue templates` and `contributing guidelines` for all open-source repositories.
-- Updated `CodeSafe` with error handling, and removal of unnecessary prints.
+- Updated `CodeSafe` to handle errors and remove unnecessary prints.
 Related to this pull request: https://github.com/Infinitode/CodeSafe/pull/1.
 - Updated `Dungen AI` to version `1.1.0`.
-Now includes new models and improved compatibility and performance (removed old dependencies).
+Now includes new models and improved compatibility, and performance (removed old dependencies).
 - Updated `Dungen's API` with the new models for name generation.
 - New [web app](https://infinitode.netlify.app/apps/english-vocabulary-quiz/), and updates on [Bits](https://infinitode.netlify.app/blog), and the website.
 - Updated `Dungen` on Huggingface (API changes coming soon), with `11 new models` to generate names!
 - Updated `valx` with forward and backward compatibility fixes with `scikit-learn` versions older or later than `1.3.0`.
-- New `Dungen AI` app, where you can run Dungen models locally, for free.
+- There is a new `Dungen AI` app where you can run Dungen models locally for free.
-- Updated `Dungen`, and the `Dungen API` with 3 new name generation models.
+- Updated `Dungen` and the `Dungen API` with 3 new name generation models.
 - Updated the documentation to include links to `functions` under packages for easier access.
 - Updated `Hued` to version `1.0.5` with support for `CIE 1931 XYZ` in `conversions.py`.
 - New open-source `Python Projects` repository.
 It contains Python projects, steps, tips, and working code solutions.
 - 3 new `AI spaces` on our Huggingface.
-- Created a new project in `OPEN-ARC` and fixed broken links in `README.md`, and `LEADERBOARD.md`.
+- Created a new project in `OPEN-ARC` and fixed broken links in `README.md` and `LEADERBOARD.md`.
-- Created a new API, `random-facts-generator`, that returns random facts, and their sources.
+- Created a new API, `random-facts-generator`, that returns random facts and their sources.
 - Created a new model for our `Dungen AI` on Huggingface and the API.
 - Updated Dungen to version `1.1.0`, now supports 5+ games, with improved generation.
-- Updated the security of all APIs, and API resources.
+- Updated the security of all APIs and API resources.
 - Updated `ValX` to version `0.2.3`.
 New detection patterns allow more granular control over sensitive information detection and removal.
 - Updated `PyWebScrapr README.md`.
 It now displays the PYPI Downloads badge correctly.
 - Updated `package documentation` to include changelogs.